hhuang91/KaggleChallenge/readme.md

 ### Pre-processing of data

-Due to the time limit, preprocessing of data was focused on basics: normalization, resizing, and BCE weighting computation to facilitate training.
-Please refere to [Future Work](#Tasks for the Future) for what other preprocessing I would do if given more time.
+Due to the time limit, preprocessing of data was focused on the basics: normalization, resizing, and BCE weighting computation to facilitate training.
+Please refere to [Future Work](#Future Work) for what other preprocessing I would do if given more time.

-All the following preprocessing steps are done on-the-fly when loading data, built into [customized data loader class](./data/dataHandler.py)
+All the following preprocessing steps are were on-the-fly when loading data, built into [customized data loader class](./data/dataHandler.py)

 #### Normalization